doomdagadiggiedahdah/rust_todo_list/thought_dump.md

 ## thoughts
 (ooh.
 I could take these thoughts and turn it into a blog post.)
+(as in, I have the structure of how I went about this written out, I can get rid of the irrelevant, summarize, then have a small post.)

+## All tasks
+- write out rest of the tasks
+- interactive: ask for user input, then quit
+- add to list
+- delete from list
+- show commands
+- clear screen >:)

+## Done tasks
+- create list
+- func to print list

+### (2024.07.07__22.33.03)
-- (2024.07.07__22.33.03) I don't think I'll be able to finish this tonight, so I'll take out one or two chunks at a time.
+- I don't think I'll be able to finish this tonight, so I'll take out one or two chunks at a time.
 - I started with just having a list to add to, so let's get a hello world, a list to add multiple things to (print it), then call it a night
 - Updated.
 - and I've got hello world.
 (22:41:10) great.